wamp-proto/wamp-proto/spec/advanced.md

 The serialization format used is the one agreed during opening the session.

-The batching uses the same scheme as with `wamp.2.json.batched` and `wamp.2.msgpack.batched` transport over WebSocket (see below).
+The batching uses the same scheme as with `wamp.2.json.batched` and `wamp.2.msgpack.batched` transport over WebSocket.

 > Note: In unbatched mode, when there is more than one message pending, there will be at most one message returned for each request.
 The other pending messages must be retrieved by new requests.
 With batched mode, all messages pending at request time will be returned in one batch of messages.
 >